uchks/repo.me/README.md

 #### Cydia / Sileo at last!

 If you haven't done yet, go ahead and add your repo to Cydia / Sileo.
-You should now be able to install your tweak into your own repo.
+You should now be able to install your tweak from your own repo.

 ### Cleanup